bring/developer-site/content/api/modify-delivery/index.md

 weight: 23

 introduction:
-  The Modify Delivery API can be used to modify shipments that currently are on their way to the recipient.
-Shipments can be stopped and returned to the sender, they can be rerouted to a new delivery address or it possible to change the cash on delivery amount.
-We support domestic and cross border services in Norway, Sweden and Denmark, but please note that there are limitations to our services in Sweden and Denmark.
-  Modify COD currently is not supported outside Norway at all.
+  The Modify Delivery API can be used to modify shipments that are on their way to the recipient.
+Shipments can be stopped and returned to the sender, they can be rerouted to a new delivery address or it is possible to change the cash on delivery amount.
+We support domestic and cross border services in Norway, Sweden and Denmark, but please note that there are limitations to our services in Sweden and Denmark and that Modify COD currently is not supported outside Norway.
 For full overview of valid service and route combinations, see below.

 information:
   - title: Authentication